-Note 14 Intangible Assets
+Note 13 Intangible Assets

-Consolidated Group
+Consolidate d Group

-2016 2015
+2017 2016

 A\$ A\$

 Exploration and evaluation 790,326 790,326

-Impairment on reclassification to assets held for sale (790,326) -
+Impairment on intangible assets (790,326) (790,326)

-Total intangible assets 790,326
+Total intangible assets - -

 Impairment Disclosures

 A regular review is undertaken to determine the appropriateness of continuing to carry forward costs incurred in exploration, evaluation and development.
 These costs are only carried forward to the extent that they are expected to be recouped through the successful development of the area or where activities in the area have not yet reached a stage that permits reasonable assessment of the existence of economically recoverable reserves.
 This shall be further reviewed upon the results of the Judicial Review and following litigation actions the Group shall embark.
 The Company's ownership of PT Batubara Selaras Sapta, the subsidiary which holds the tenements to which the expenditure recognised above relates, is currently being disputed.